-The stories in this collection (see below) feature a number of restoration strategies already underway.
-In both Niger and Ethiopia, "re-greening" techniques are turning previously unproductive land into productive, sustainable agricultural land.
+Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
+This collection contains solutions stories that feature a number of restoration strategies already underway.
+In Ethiopia, "re-greening" techniques are turning previously unproductive land into productive, sustainable agricultural land.
 In Oaxaca, Mexico, indigenous farmers follow ancient customs to regenerate land, conserve resources, and promote community health.
+A newly developed perennial grain could restore soil nutrients and trap carbon, offering a low-maintenance alternative to farmers.
 And in the aftermath of hurricane Maria in Puerto Rico, community farmers used the opportunity to reimagine their agricultural system and increase productivity.

 Find more stories like these in the Solutions Journalism Network's Story Tracker.

 Want a solutions story delivered to your inbox each week?
 You're guaranteed to learn something new about how communities are responding to environmental challenges.
 Click here to get your weekly dose of better news.